 After opening the certificate it will prompts us to trust the certificate.
 Check the boxes and click

-as shown below: -
+Okas shown below:

 The certificate is installed successfully, Now navigate to

-and on the intercept tab we can see our request being intercepted.
+https://google.comand on the intercept tab we can see our request being intercepted.

 Burp Suite configuration is completed for Firefox.
 Now, let’s try to configure BurpSuite on Chrome browser (or any Chromium browser).